13 things I’ve learned about baby clothes

 Ladies with an attitude.
 Fellows that were in the mood.
 Don’t just stand there; let’s get to it.
 Strike a pose, there’s nothing to it.
 Midweek List.
 List.
 Oooh, you’ve got to let your words move with the music.
 Oooh, you’ve got to just let your grammar go with the flow.
 Ooooh, you’ve got to Vogue.
 Vogue.
 Vogue.
 Vogue.
 Vogue.
-Vogue.
 Does this intro breach copyright rules in several countries around the world?
-Possibly, but provided the fine is under £5 it’ll be worth it, as manipulating Madonna’s words has unleashed my inner Gok Wan and got me in the mood to talk fashion, sweetie.
+Possibly, but provided the fine is under £5 it’ll be worth it, as manipulating Madonna’s words has unleashed my inner Gok Wan and got me in the mood to talk fashion, or more specifically baby clothes, sweetie.

 Those sounds you can hear are my friends chortling and making comments like “ill-fitting shirts that haven’t been ironed”, “denim shorts”, “that monstrosity with the Japanese symbols”, and “boat shoes with a hole in them”.
 But let them laugh, because I’m not here to give you my unique slant on men’s fashion.
 So why on earth am I here then?
 Good question.
 I’m here to attempt to make your parenting life easier by running you through 13 things I’ve learned about baby clothes.
 Warning: contains mild poop references and bitching about the way my wife says Primark.

 1. Socks with grips are far superior to socks without grips